1. Home

 1. Use the Selection part to select a part of the model you want analyze (e.g. the spaces tree);

-2. Use filters within the analysis table to narrow your search down on specific requirements (e.g. usable floor area);
+2. Use filters within the analysis table to narrow down your search on specific requirements (e.g. usable floor area);

 Analysis dashboard